South Glacier/South Face

 This is the fastest route up Mt Bryce.
 Also, the most popular way.
 However, the key couloir is a rockfall hazard.

 I would suggest that the 1902 route may be more pleasant than thrashing your way up the hillside to Bryce's South Glacier.
+APPROACH

 The Bush River Road begins near Donald, BC.
 Turn onto the Rice Brook Road at the 98 kilometer sign.
 Four kilometers of increasingly bad road lead to the decommissioning closure.